 Great day out for kids that like animals.
 Bigger zoo than you'd expect.

-A light and bright café in a beautiful location overlooking the estuary.
-While the kids go crabbing you can sit and enjoy the views with lunch or a snack, accompanied perhaps by a locally brewed beer or Stoke Gabriel village Yarde cider.
+A newly renovated, light and bright café in a beautiful location overlooking the Dart estuary at Stoke Gabriel.
+While the kids go crabbing you can sit and enjoy the panoramic views with a locally brewed beer or refreshing local cider.
+Open everyday except Monday for lunches, cakes, cream teas and coffee aswell as dinner on Friday and Saturday evenings.
+The menu has a focus on fresh fish dishes and all the produce is locally souced.

 The River Shack The Quay, Stoke Gabriel TQ9 6RD (T: 01803 782520)